N-body simulation: Computational complexity

-Example Simulations
+Example simulations

-Common Boilerplate Code
+Common boilerplate code

 The simplest implementation of N-body simulations where $n\geq 3$ is a naive propagation of orbiting bodies; naive implying that the only forces acting on the orbiting bodies is the gravitational force which they exert on each other.
 In object-oriented programming languages, such as C++, some boilerplate code is useful for establishing the fundamental mathematical structures as well as data containers required for propagation; namely state vectors, and thus vectors, and some fundamental object containing this data, as well as the mass of an orbiting body.
 This method is applicable to other types of N-body simulations as well; a simulation of point masses with charges would use a similar method, however the force would be due to attraction or repulsion by interaction of electric fields.
 Regardless, acceleration of particle is a result of summed force vectors, divided by the mass of the particle: